United Nations Convention on the Law of the Sea

 The United Nations Convention on the Law of the Sea (UNCLOS), also called the Law of the Sea Convention or the Law of the Sea Treaty, is an international treaty that establishes a legal framework for all marine and maritime activities.
-As of October 2024, 169 sovereign states and the European Union are parties, including all major powers except the United States.
+As of October 2024, 169 sovereign states and the European Union are parties to the convention.
+Some states have refused to recognise the convention.

 The convention resulted from the third United Nations Conference on the Law of the Sea (UNCLOS III), which took place between 1973 and 1982.
 UNCLOS replaced the four treaties of the 1958 Convention on the High Seas.
 UNCLOS came into force in 1994, a year after Guyana became the 60th nation to ratify the treaty.
 In 2023, agreement was reached on a High Seas Treaty to be added as an instrument of the convention, to protect ocean life in international waters.
-This would provide measures including Marine Protected Areas and environmental impact assessments.
+This would provide measures including marine protected areas and environmental impact assessments.

 While the secretary-general of the United Nations receives instruments of ratification and accession and the UN provides support for meetings of states party to the convention, the United Nations Secretariat has no direct operational role in the implementation of the convention.
 A UN specialized agency, the International Maritime Organization, does play a role, however, as do other bodies such as the International Whaling Commission and the International Seabed Authority (ISA), which was established by the convention itself.